Let me guess:

 #2.
 Make The Club Great

-After people comes the club.
+After people come to the club.

 There are three ways in which you work on your club: